HTML In-App Message¶

 Warning

-When using HTML In-App messages, make sure someone with extensive knowledge and experience with HTML/CSS is handling and editing.
+When using HTML In-App messages, make sure someone with extensive knowledge and experience with HTML/CSS/JavaScript is handling and editing.

 Unless using the template as is, CSS necessary for Responsive Design or CSS animation is not prepared on the HTML In-App message editing page.
 Please prepare accordingly.